RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 >	"When a new client comes, the receptionist needs to register them in the application.
 In order to do so the receptionist needs the following information: In case of a new client, the receptionist registers the client in the application."

 > "To register a client, the
-receptionist needs the following information : client�s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."
+receptionist needs the following information : client's citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."